alielashram/mercy_market/README.md

 ## Description

-I generated a products scaffold, added and about us section and bootstrapped it all.
+I generated a products scaffold, added an about us section and bootstrapped it all.
 This exercise was inspired by RailsCast #382.

 ## Information